Graduate Scholarship Fund, Spring 2020

 The Graduate Scholarship Fund (GSF) is a $1,000 need-based scholarship offered in the Summer, Fall, and Spring semesters.
 Graduate and professional students in good standing in a UNM graduate or professional degree program are eligible for the scholarship.
 Students must submit a complete application packet to be considered to receive funds.
 In addition, applicants are encouraged to do the following to write a successful proposal:

 - Attend a funding workshop to learn how to write a persuasive proposal.

 - Review the scoresheet to understand how your application will be scored.

 - Understand the GSF process and bylaws.

 - 500 word (maximum) essay describing financial need to continue your studies, as well as other lines of current financial support.
-Essays in excess of the 500 word limit will not be accepted.
 Essays must be anonymous.

-Your application will be scored by three readers that will be randomly assigned to read your proposal.
-All readers will base their scores on the GSF Scoresheet and will award points up to 100 total.
+Your application will be scored by three readers based on the perspective of your proposal.
+All readers will utilize the GSF Scoresheet as their rubric to award upto 100 points for the essay.
 The raw scores of each reader will be normalized to account for the wide range of readers' scores.